 Seven – Heaven.
-Similar to thumb master, the person who drew the card puts a hand in the air (pointing to heaven).
-The last person with their hand up, drinks.
+Similar to the thumb master, the person who drew the card puts a hand in the air (pointing to heaven).
+The last person, with their hand up, drinks.

 Nine – Rhyme.
-Choose a word and the rest of the players have to go around the circle stating words which rhyme with that.
+Choose a word, and the rest of the players have to go around the circle stating words that rhyme with that.
 This goes on until someone goes blank, after which they have to drink.

 Jack – Make a rule.
 This is the ultimate power card.
-Come up with any kind of rule or forfeit which has to be obeyed throughout the game.
+Come up with any kind of rule or forfeit that has to be obeyed throughout the game.

 King – Fill up the jug.
 Pour some of your drink of choice into the centre jug or glass.
 The unlucky person who draws the 4th king has to then down its entire contents.

 8. Beer Pong

 Beer Pong is an all-around crowd-pleaser with a surprising history to it, and it’s it’s easy to follow, but difficult to master.
 To play this team drinking game, lay out two sets of cups forming a pyramid on both ends of the table, gather a ping pong ball, and fill the cups with your drink of choice.
 Although this doesn’t have to be beer, beer is recommended as anything stronger will get expensive, not to mention chaotic, and fast.

 The teams then take turns to throw the ball into the other team’s cups.
 If you get the ping pong ball into your opponent’s cup, they have to drink its contents.